Key points about COVID-19 and breastfeeding

 Your midwife can observe a breastfeed and if necessary, can refer you to a lactation consultant for further assessment.
 A lactation consultant is a professionally trained breastfeeding specialist.

-You can also talk to a PlunketLine nurse on 0800 933 922.
-Calls are free and PlunketLine is available 24 hour a day, 7 days a week.
+You can talk to a PlunketLine nurse on 0800 933 922.
+Calls are free and PlunketLine is available 24 hours a day, 7 days a week.
 They'll do an assessment and can book you an online appointment with one of Plunket's lactation consultants.

 These breastfeeding consultations are free and available for all breastfeeding women - even if Plunket isn't your WellChild Tamariki Ora provider.